Lecturer: Gary Barker

 Weighting: 6 CATS

 The elementary constituents of matter are classified into three generations of quarks and leptons (electrons and neutrinos), which interact with each other through the electromagnetic, the weak and the strong forces.
 An account of how to classify the elementary particles and their interactions, and a description of some of the experimental tools used to probe their properties, is the subject of this introductory module.
-The module starts by discussing the relationship between conservation laws and the symmetry of the families of elementary particles.
+The module discusses the relationship between conservation laws and the symmetry of the families of elementary particles.
 Understanding this relationship is the key to understanding how elementary particles behave.
 We look at which quantities are conserved by which interactions and how this allows us to interpret simple reactions between particles.
-We discuss how particles are studied experimentally and describe the operation of some standard pieces of equipment including cathode ray tubes, mass spectrometers and particle accelerators.
-Finally we study how elementary particles interact with matter.
+We also study how elementary particles interact with matter.
 One example is that of neutrinos in cosmic rays and their interaction with the earth's atmosphere.

 To provide an introduction to elementary particle physics including the naming and classification of particles, their detection and their interaction with matter.